juxor/afaq/markdown/secH2.md

 did not mean that Kropotkin did not see the need for a social revolution, quite the reverse.
-As Avrich noted, Kropotkin _"did not shrink from the necessity of revolution"_ as he _"did not expect the propertied classes to give up their privileges and possession without a fight."_ This _"was to be a **social** revolution, carried out by the masses themselves"_ achieved by means of _"expropriation"_ of social wealth. [**Anarchist Portraits**, p.
+As Avrich noted, Kropotkin _"did not shrink from the necessity of revolution"_ as he _"did not expect the propertied classes to give up their privileges and possessions without a fight."_ This _"was to be a **social** revolution, carried out by the masses themselves"_ achieved by means of _"expropriation"_ of social wealth. [**Anarchist Portraits**, p.
 58,
 p.
 62 and p.
 66]